sensorium/Mozzi/README.md

 ## Features
 -    16384 Hz sample rate, or experimental 32768 Hz rate.
--    8 bit or 14 bit audio output modes.
+-    8 bit or 14 bit audio output modes on a bare Arduino, up to 16 bit using an external DAC.
 -    Variable control rate from 64 Hz upwards.
 -    Useful basic audio toolkit: oscillators, samples, lines, envelopes, scheduling, filtering.
 -    Fast ADC and other cpu-efficient code utilities to help keep audio running smoothly.
 -    Example sketches for easy modification.
 -    Readymade wavetables and a script to convert your own soundfiles for Mozzi.
+-    Usable on several platforms: Arduino, STM32, ESP, Teensy.
 -    Mozzi is designed to be easy to use, open source and extendable.

 ***